DenTelezhkin/DTTableViewManager/README.md

 This will also register nibs with `Cell`, `HeaderView` and `FooterView` name, if any of them exist.

+#### Storyboards

 If you use storyboards and prototype cells, you will need to set reuseIdentifier for corresponding cell in storyboard.
+Reuse identifier needs to be identical to your cell class name.

-# Managing table items
+## Managing table items

-Starting with 2.1, storage classes for DTTableViewManager have been moved to [separate repo](https://github.com/DenHeadless/DTModelStorage).
+Storage classes for DTTableViewManager have been moved to [separate repo](https://github.com/DenHeadless/DTModelStorage).
 Two data storage classes are provided - memory and core data storage.
 Let's start with `DTTableViewMemoryStorage`, that is used by default.

 ### Memory storage